HangCcZ/Full-Stack-Employee-Directory/README.md

 - [x] Forms for creating, updating, and deleting employees (All completed)
 - [x] Source data from a third party person API (Wrote a snippet to consume this data, the data was then 'POST' to MongoDB as sample dataset for the backend)
 - [x] Ability to search for employees (Completed with support of pagination)

-### Features that are missing:

-- [ ] Ability to display employees by department, title, location, etc. (This can be done by sorting the data)
+- [x] Ability to display employees by department, title, location, etc. (This can be done by sorting the data)
-- [ ] Creative use of animation (This feature was not a top priority when building the application, animation to show loading state would be great to have)
+- [x] Creative use of animation (added animation during data fetching)
-- [ ] Testing (Manually tested backend API with Postman, manually tested frontend by making sure completed features work as intended)
+- [x] Testing (Manually tested backend API with Postman, manually tested frontend by making sure completed features work as intended)

 ## How to make it better in production:

-1. Testing!
+1. More testing!
-2. Add animation!
+2. Add animation more!
 3. Improve website's accessibility
 4. Add notification to show the API responses
 5. Add code to handle pagination when there are many pages (current pagination UI only work well when totalpages is less than 7)
-6. Sorting based on department, title, name etc
-7. Searching based on some other constrains eg: department, title, name
+6. Searching based on some other constrains eg: department, title, name
-8. Add form validation on inputs
+7. Add form validation on inputs
-9. Add authentication and authorization
+8. Add authentication and authorization

 ## Notes on how I built the application: